AusDTO/gov-au-content-guide/_updates/index.md

 ### [Numbers](/az-indexes/n.html#numbers)

-Added 'Use a comma for every third digit from the right upwards from 10,000.' and corrected examples ([186](https://github.com/AusDTO/gov-au-content-guide/pull/186/)).
+Added 'Use a comma for every third digit from the right upwards from 10,000.'
+Also corrected guidance on millions and examples. ([186](https://github.com/AusDTO/gov-au-content-guide/pull/186/)).

 **Why?** Improve readability